Iana Matei

-Iana Matei is a Romanian activist and founder of Reaching Out Romania, an organization to seek out and rehabilitate victims of forced prostitution.
+Iana Matei is a Romanian activist and founder of Reaching Out Romania, an organisation which aims to find and rehabilitate victims of forced prostitution and sex trafficking.

 Early life

 Iana Matei was born in Orăștie, Romania.
 Her mother was a pentathlete, and her father was a football coach.
 When Matei was three years old, her family moved to Bucharest due to her father's work, then later moved to the industrial city of Pitești.